ICT4LT Module

 Extended texts are more likely to be print-based unless they are in hypertext format, i.e. separate pages linked together as on the Web, or CD-ROM reference materials.
 In the case of hypertext, the computer may be a suitable medium for assessing information-gathering techniques.
 The skills needed to track down documents, follow links within and between them and find specific extracts are of increasing importance in academic life, in commercial settings and in leisure time.
 These skills are, to an extent, generic rather than specific to any given language although learners do need to know key terms involved in searching for information.
 Many teachers are aware of the need to ensure that learners are equipped with the appropriate language skills for Web browsing, e.g. foreign language terms for help, search, next page, OK etc.

-As for speaking (see Speaking), the language processing capacity of computers is as yet too limited to enable computers to mark students' written work, apart from single words and short sentences typed at the keyboard.
-Work on parsing students' typed responses and error diagnosis is in progress - see Section 8 in Module 3.5, headed Parser-based CALL, and see Heift & Schulze (2003).
-However, there are features in modern computers that can be used within the assessment process such as spellchecking to enable self-assessment of spelling and even grammar and style checking, which although very imperfect, does pick up some errors that students can use to self-correct, such as errors of gender or number: see example below which is a screenshot from Microsoft Word.
+Limited assessment of writing skills is possible.
+It is fairly straightforward to program computers to assess the accuracy of single words and short sentences typed at the keyboard, and work on parsing students' typed responses, diagnosing errors and providing appropriate feedback is in progress - see Section 8 in Module 3.5, headed Parser-based CALL, and see Heift & Schulze (2003).
+There are also features in modern computer software that can be used within the assessment process, such as spellcheckers to enable self-assessment of spelling, and also grammar and style checkers, which - although still imperfect - do pick up many errors that students can use to self-correct, such as errors of gender or number: see example below which is a screenshot from Microsoft Word.
 See Section 6.1, Module 1.3, headed Spellcheckers, grammar checkers and style checkers.
+As for assessing continuous pieces of text, some progress has been made in developing programs that can roughly grade short essays.

 Figure 1: Screenshot, Microsoft Word Spellchecker